Gavler/EXPERIMENT-2/README.md

 ![image](https://github.com/user-attachments/assets/e9cc4534-f2c9-4459-8750-4d711ee51c90)

-which are the squares of the first 100 positive integers.
+Which are the squares of the first 100 positive integers.
 From this ndarray, determine all the elements that are divisible by 3.
-Save the result as div_by_3.npy .
+Save the result as div_by_3.npy.
 - Same as the previous problem it also an array so we call numpy as np

 		import numpy as np
-- We need the first 100 positive integers, so we use this equation.
+- We need the first 100 square integers, so we use this equation.

 		n = np.arange(1, 101)** 2

-- Then we arrange values in 10x10 array.
+- Then, we arrange values in a 10x10 array.

 		a = n.reshape(10, 10)